 Section » Silver

 By: GE Christenson The year 2013 was a great year for the S&P and a terrible year for silver and gold investors.
 There are many indications that it is time for a reversal.
-If a market moves too far (up or down), too fast, or for too long, expect a reversal.
+If a market moves too far (up or down),

 By: Vin Maru, TDV Golden Trader As everyone rings in the New Year with a toast and a cheer for a prosperous 2014, Wall Street started celebrating many months ago and is ringing in the New Year with a glass of Dom Pérignon.